TheGameCreators/GameGuruMAX/README.md

 1. The "GameGuru MAX Missing LIBs" zip (see below) contains the required ASSIMP.LIB file, but you will need ASSIMP repo side by side with the other repos
 2. Use GitHub to get the CODE URL so you can clone the following URL: https://github.com/TheGameCreators/assimp
 3. Ensure the name you give for the local folder inside DEV is ASSIMP (i.e. D:\DEV\ASSIMP).
 Use capitals.
-4. When cloning complete, check to make sure you also have this file existing: "GAMEGURUMAXREPO\GameGuru Core\GameGuru\Include\assimp\config.h"

 Compiling GAMEGURU MAX: